goryszewskig/twitter-follow-bot2/README.md

 You will need to install Python's `twitter` library first:

     easy_install twitter
+or
+    pip install twitter

+The twitter module can also be manually downloaded from [https://pypi.python.org/pypi/twitter](https://pypi.python.org/pypi/twitter)https://pypi.python.org/pypi/twitter and installed via
+    python setup.py install
+from within the unpacked directory.

 You will also need to create an app account on https://dev.twitter.com/apps